-The objectives of this Toolkit are to demonstrate tools for use in enteric outbreak investigations.
+The objectives of this case study are to demonstrate tools for use in enteric outbreak investigations.
 This case study is not designed to be an introductory course on enteric outbreak investigation in Canada; therefore, some background knowledge of enteric outbreak investigation and epidemiology is assumed.
 Further, the case study is not intended to be a guidance document for outbreak investigation in Canada, as all outbreaks are unique.
 You do not have to complete the case study in order to use the tools on Toolkit.
 You can search for the specific tools you are interested in and only use certain parts of the case study, either to provide an example of how the tool is used or as a practical exercise to familiarize yourself with the tool.

 The overall objectives of this case study are: